-Our setting is similar to that of [8], where the bias of pooling and averaging approaches was compared on low-dimensional data.
+Our setting is similar to that of Parker et al. (2007), who compared the bias of pooling and averaging approaches on low-dimensional data.
 We consider synthetic data, as this allows estimating the conditional expected AUC of the learned prediction functions.
-The training set size is 30 examples in all the simulations, the relative distribution of positive examples is varied between 10% and 90% on 10 percentage unit intervals.
+The training set size is 30 examples in all the simulations.
+The relative distribution of positive examples is varied between 10% and 90% on 10 percentage unit intervals to measure whether differences in the reliability of estimates arise for balanced and non-balanced datasets.
 We consider both low-dimensional data with 10 features, and high-dimensional data with 1000 features.